gletort/Oocytor/README.md

 ### Segmentation
+`Oocytor` uses neural networks for the segmentation.
+It was trained with images of individual oocytes placed in the center at different resolutions.
+Hence, to use it you need to have a unique full oocyte in the image.
+When you have several oocytes in the same image, it is possible to separate them automatically with our [individualize macro](#macros "macro").

 #### Oocyte contour segmentation
 The plugin option `Get cortex` detects the oocyte contour of all images/stacks in a chosen folder and returns the oocyte contour as ROIs which are saved in a folder named `contours` automatically created in the given folder.
 ![image cortex segmentation](./imgs/cortexseg.png?raw=true "Example of cortex segmentation")